xouabita/redux-staythere/README.md

 store = compose(applyMiddleware(thunk), stayThere('debug42'))(reducer)
 ~~~

-And you are all done
+And you are all done :smile:

+You can also check the [demo](http://xouabita.github.io/redux-staythere/example/).
+Don't forget to reload,
+to see the magical :tophat: